kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 ### What are the immediate issues you're working on?

-- [x] Login via username and password
-- [x] Created separate Supabase projects for production and development - a "Kick the tires" methodology.
-The sooner I can get real people to look at the bugs on the site, the sooner I can continue working on them, so I'm creating two DBs, one for production and one for development.
 - [ ] Login via email (magic-link)
-- [x] Reconnect previously written functionality using new Auth provider.
-(Long story short - this was originally written using FusionAuth as the auth provider but Supabase was just a better solution.
-Rather than try to add Supabase to the existing repo, it was just quicker to create a new Remix Supa-Fly project.)
+- [ ] Forgot Password functionality

 ### What's on the roadmap?

 On the roadmap as of 7/18/2023

+- [ ] As a user, I would like to edit my comments.
+- [ ] As a moderator, I would like to delete comments (but leave any replies), and make sure the comment cannot be rewritten.
-- [ ] Upvotes & Downvotes for posts and comments
+- [ ] As a user, I would like to have upvotes and downvotes for posts and comments.
-- [ ] "Reactions" (like Slashdot moderation) for posts and comments
+- [ ] As a user, I would like to place "Reactions" (like Slashdot moderation) for posts and comments
-- [ ] "Tags" so that users can tag posts and comments for easy retrieval later
+- [ ] As a user, I would like to be able to tag posts and comments with arbitrary hashes.
-- [x] Subscriptions to communities
-- [ ] A list of most popular communities (by page loads, by subscribers, by posts, by comments, etc)
+- [ ] As a visitor, I'd like to see a list of most popular communities by page loads, subscribers, posts, comments, etc.
-- [ ] A list of most popular posts (by page loads, by comments, by upvotes, etc)
+- [ ] As a visitor, I'd like to see a list of most posts (by votes, by visits, by 'hotness', most recent, etc.)
-- [ ] A list of the most relevant & recent (using a "special sauce" to determine page rank from a combination of upvotes and time since posting)
-- [x] A moderation tool to ban/unban users
-- [ ] Integration with 3rd Party Auth Services (such as Google.)
+- [ ] As a user, I'd like to sign in with 3rd Party Auth Services (such as Google.)
-- [ ] Unit & Integration testing.
-Normally I do TDD first, but I needed to get used to the Remix environment.
+- [ ] As a developer, I'd like Unit & Integration testing.
+(Normally I do TDD first, but I needed to get used to the Remix environment and see what features are feasible.)

 ### What's *not* on the roadmap?